 Who We Are

-The WellCAT Ambassadors are a group of peer educators that advocate for overall health and well-being at Kansas State University.
-The WellCATs provide education, host events, collaborate with other groups, and serve as role models in order to promote total wellness to their peers on campus.
-They are knowledgeable in a variety of health issues pertinent to the college population including sexual health, alcohol use, bystander intervention, eating disorder prevention, food safety, nutrition, physical activity, physical health, and more!
-For a complete list of available presentations, click here .
+The WellCAT Ambassadors provide evidence-based education, host events, collaborate with other campus and community partners, and serve as role models to encourage fellow K-State students to make well-informed decisions regarding their health and well-being.
+They are trained in a variety of health and social issues pertinent to the college population including sexual health, drug and alcohol use, eating disorders prevention, food safety, nutrition, physical activity, relationships, sleep, mental health, and more.

 How We're Trained

 After applying, interviewing, and being accepted into the program, each WellCAT Ambassador completes a 3 credit-hour, semester-long course, EDCEP 360: Peer Health Education and Leadership.
-Throughout this inaugural semester, the Ambassadors are trained on how to serve as an effective peer educator, are certified in First Aid, CPR, and AED, and explore the various health topics in which they promote.
+Throughout this inaugural semester, the Ambassadors become certified as peer educators, trained in First Aid, CPR, and AED, and explore the various health and well-being topics in which they promote.
 This course also connects them to the abundant resources available on campus so that they may serve as a liaison between the services provided and the student body.